AlanyTan/nestjs-template/README.md

 # Development setup

-WORK IN PROGRESS: the following development setup instructions where recently introduced and are being finalized.

 This setup documentation has been tested in GitHub Codespaces; both the web or desktop mode can be used.
 Using the dev container in directory `.devcontainer` is the recommended approach for doing development at Acerta because it removes discrepencies which are common when setting up on a local computer.

 Launching development codespaces can be done in GitHub under the menu _<> Code_ (not _Use this template_).